polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/tcr-best-practices.md

 ---
 title: "Best Practices"
 ---
+This is Part 5 of the guide [Building a Token Curated Registry DAppChain on Substrate](introduction.md).
 This part of the guide covers some of the best practices and general guidance about building Substrate runtimes and modules.

 ## Avoiding economic vulnerability in runtime modules